Allen Dorfman: Early years

 In 1949, Allen was making $4,000 a year as a physical education teacher at the University of Illinois when Red struck a deal with Jimmy Hoffa, then head of the Teamsters Union in Michigan.
 According to FBI files, Red agreed to introduce Hoffa to mob figures in exchange for Allen's entry into the Teamsters' insurance business.
 Allen and his mother set up Union Insurance Agency, and in 1950, would receive their first contract with the Teamsters.
 Allen was a millionaire within five years.

 Red Dorfman had troubles with the AFL–CIO when he was caught taking funds out of the labor union's health and welfare fund, and, among other things, paying personal bills with the membership's money.
-Paul Dorfman was one of only two trustees on the fund.
+Red Dorfman was one of only two trustees on the fund.
 In addition, Red Dorfman had deposited $150,000 of health and welfare money with a bank owned by a friend, George Sax, who did not pay interest.
 Sax was the owner of the Saxony Hotel in Miami Beach, Florida, which was a meeting place for Hoffa, Dorfman, Robert Shulman and others when they were visiting South Florida.